 Like most refractor telescopes, the Omni XLT is best used for solar system and stellar observations.
 The money you are spending on this four inch telescope could get you as much as 8 inches of aperture, if you were to spend it on a Dobsonian style instead.

 You will see superb views of the moon, planets and even the brighter deep space objects.
-It will show off well double stars, if that's your game.
+It will show off double stars particularly well, if that's your game.
 However, if you are hoping to see fainter galaxies and nebulae, then you're better advised to invest in a scope with a larger aperture which will gather in more light.

 On the note of light gathering, the Omni XLT 102 has an interesting feature which users doubtlessly enjoy, perhaps without noticing.
 The StarBright XLT optical coating is on every optical element within the Omni XLT 102, and boasts as little as 3% light loss per lens, meaning that the user gets a brighter image at higher magnifications than they would with other telescopes without the coating.